projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

    You now have a virtual disk image with bootable VxWorks in ``VxWorks.img``.

 #.
-Follow :ref:`getting-started-apl-nuc` to boot "The ACRN Service OS".
+Follow :ref:`kbl-nuc-sdc` to boot "The ACRN Service OS".

 #.
 Boot VxWorks as User OS.